-- Awareness of regional fire management, and control and response plans. - Contributing to or participating with local bushfire brigades. - Development of property management plans or equivalent instruments within the context of regional fire management and control. - Development and maintenance of fire breaks and fuel-reduced areas within a local and regional context. - Participation in local fire committees and/or regional fire suppression or policy fora. - Reduction of combustible forest litter, including accumulated residues after harvesting. - Development of site-specific fire management, fire control and fire response plans. - Development and maintenance of fire suppression and detection/surveillance capabilities and resources. - Fire prevention programs (internal, inter-agency or co-operative programs). - Encouraging (as agreed with indigenous stakeholders) traditional burning practices where culturally appropriate and consistent with other requirements of the Standard (see Criterion 3 of the Standard and other relevant requirements of the Criterion).
+- Awareness of regional fire management, and control and response plans. - Contributing to or participating with local bushfire brigades. - Development of property management plans or equivalent instruments within the context of regional fire management and control. - Development and maintenance of fire breaks and fuel-reduced areas within a local and regional context. - Participation in local fire committees and/or regional fire suppression or policy fora. - Reduction of combustible forest litter, including accumulated residues after harvesting. - Development of site-specific fire management, fire control and fire response plans. - Development and maintenance of fire suppression and detection/surveillance capabilities and resources. - Fire prevention programs (internal, inter-agency or co-operative programs).

-A-4.5.1 Identify damage agents
+C-4.5.1 Identify damage agents